sicchio/DM997X-Thesis-FALL16/dm997X_ms_thesis_paper.md

 Introductions and Conclusions of [The Craft of Research, 3rd Edition](http://www.amazon.com/Research-Chicago-Writing-Editing-Publishing/dp/0226065669/ref=sr_1_1?ie=UTF8&qid=1451843847&sr=8-1&keywords=the+craft+of+research)

 General Notes adopted from [The Craft of Research, 3rd Edition](http://www.amazon.com/Research-Chicago-Writing-Editing-Publishing/dp/0226065669/ref=sr_1_1?ie=UTF8&qid=1451843847&sr=8-1&keywords=the+craft+of+research)
-* Start with Your Main Point
+Start with Your Main Point
-* Add a New Significance or Application
+Add a New Significance or Application
-* Call for More Research

 General Notes adopted from [Succeeding with your master's dissertation a step-by-step handbook](https://getit.library.nyu.edu/go/6809674) by John Biggam